catalyst-team/classification/README.md

 Framework provides powerful configs allow to optimize configuration of the whole pipeline of classification in a controlled and reproducible way.

 The also framework provide tools to:
- - create KNN index model and visualize embeddings
+ - create KNN index model
+ - create and visualize embeddings
  - find best starting learning rate
  - plot grid search metrics and compare different approaches
  - perform autolabel